keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/prometheus-scaling/index.md

 keywords: [self-healing-prometheus]
 aliases:
 ---
-Demonstrates how to use the self-healing mechanisms of Keptn to solve a problem in a production stage by providing automated upscaling.
+Demonstrates how to use the self-healing mechanisms of Keptn to solve a problem in a production stage by providing automated upscalling.

 ## About this tutorial